tnmdevs/ussd/README.md

 # TNM TruRoute USSD Adapter

-This package creates adapters for Laravel to send responses to TruRoute USSD Client and decode its USSD requests using built-in Laravel Illuminate Facades.
+This package creates an adapter, boilerplate code and functionality that lets you interact with USSDC and offer USSD channel to your API.
+This adapter was specifically developed to interact with TruRoute USSD Interface.

+* Disclaimer: There is no guarantee that this adapter will work with any other USSD interface unless it exposes the same interface as the one we developed for.

 ## Installation
 ```php